uthpalaherath/uthpalaherath.github.io/_posts/2025-04-25-Accelerating-materials-research-with-Duke-Compute-Cluster's-NVIDIA-Tesla-P100-GPUs.md

 - Enabling the NVIDIA [Multi-Process Service (MPS)](https://docs.nvidia.com/deploy/mps/index.html) allows work from different MPI processes to be executed concurrently on the GPU, so that memory transfer and computation requests from different MPI processes are automatically overlapped whenever possible.
 This typically increases the overall GPU utilization.

 In summary, the NVIDIA Tesla P100 GPUs on DCC do a great job accelerating calculations for materials simulations, especially for large scale systems.
+I gratefully acknowledge the Duke Research Computing Team for providing access to DCC and for the insightful discussions that helped shape this work.
 Feel free to leave any feedback in the comments and please reach out if you need any help setting up your calculations with GPU acceleration.

 # References